 Quick summary

 The good news is that, while you may not be able to control whether or not you experience Wegovy’s side effects, there are a number of ways that you can manage them.
-Here, we outline our recommendations for how to manage the common side effects of Wegovy to ensure you have a positive experience on your weight loss journey.
+Here, we outline the common side effects of Wegovy as well as our recommendations for managing them to ensure you have a positive experience on your weight loss journey.

 Common side effects of Wegovy

-Before we dive into advice on how to manage side effects, let’s first recap on some of the common side effects you can expect to experience while taking Wegovy.
+Before we dive into advice on how to manage the side effects of Wegovy, let’s first recap the common side effects you might experience.
 The most common side effects of Wegovy are [1]:

 Keep well hydrated